 Hike and explore the high peaks

-Namadgi National Park is a favorite among hikers and mountaineers because of the Booroomba Rocks.
+Namadgi National Park is a favourite among hikers and mountaineers because of the Booroomba Rocks.
 Some manage to do a day trip or try overnight camping up there.
 In winter, most people love a ski tour and just enrich their knowledge through guided walks hearing about the local stories about the vast national park.